-Mark Lettieri is a guitarist, composer, and producer based in Fort Worth, TX.
+Mark Lettieri is a guitarist, composer, and instructor based in Fort Worth, TX.
 Proficient in a multitude of styles, he records and performs in virtually every genre of popular music with both independent and major-label artists.
 He also composes and produces original instrumental music under his own name.

 An in-demand session guitarist, recent work includes David Crosby, 50 Cent, Snoop Dogg, Eminem, Adam Levine, Kirk Franklin, Fred Hammond, Ledisi, Anthony Evans, Eric Roberson, Lecrae, Lupe Fiasco, Keyshia Cole, Xzibit, as well as numerous radio and television jingles.
 Lettieri is also a member of Team SKP, a production collective led by GRAMMY Award-winning producer Symbolyc One (Kanye West, Beyonce).